SalomePlatform/top_ii_vol/Readme.md

 To compile and build the executable

 ```
-mpicc -c ParTop2Vol-Mesher.c ; mpicc -o ParTop2Vol-Mesher ParTop2Vol-Mesher.o
+mpicc -c ParTop2Vol-Mesher.c; mpicc -o ParTop2Vol-Mesher ParTop2Vol-Mesher.o
 ```

 ## Running Top2Vol

-If the compilation went successfull you should have three tools at your disposal `ParTop2Vol-Mesher` , `Top2Vol-Mesher` , and `Top2Vol-preproc`.
+If the compilation went successful you should have three tools at your disposal `ParTop2Vol-Mesher` , `Top2Vol-Mesher` , and `Top2Vol-preproc`.
 These tools can be worked with command line inputs.